Start9Labs/documentation/source/user-manuals/embassyos/developer-options/alt-marketplace.rst

-.. _alt-marketplace:

 ***********************
 Alternative Marketplace
 ***********************

-Embassy OS supports accessing alternative marketplaces by configuring a system file.
-Start9 Labs is not responsible for issues encountered by downloading unverified services from these alternative marketplaces.
+EmbassyOS supports accessing alternative marketplaces by configuring a system file.
+Start9 Labs is not responsible for issues encountered by downloading services from alternative marketplaces.

 After SSH-ing into the Embassy, run the following commands::